tascraig/day_1_intro_html_session_activity/README.md

 ## Introduction 📖

-This project is crafted to enhance your HTML skills through a guided lesson and three individual challenges.
+This in session activity is crafted to enhance your HTML skills through a guided lesson and three individual challenges.
 These tasks are designed to be tackled either solo or in a group setting, offering a deep dive into the creation of structured web pages from scratch.

 ## Getting Started 🚀